cpascual/pythoncourse-intermediate/README.md

 # Python Intermediate Course

-This project contains materials and resources related to the Python Intermediate course at ALBA:
+This project contains materials and resources related to the Python Intermediate course (Object Oriented Programming, Qt and Taurus) at ALBA:

 In particular, you may be interested in:

-- [docs](docs): I will put links and documents of interest for the course here.
+- [docs](docs): Course index, documents and links of interest for the course here.

 - Proposed [exercises](exercises) and their [solutions](exercises/cheat)